Fishery Improvement Project

 - Some level of coordination is needed between Peru and Ecuador, given that Ecuador has been operating a Peruvian hake fishery since 2013.

-- To encourage the adoption of a formal harvest strategy.
+- Increase the transparency of the harvest strategy.

-- To encourage regular external peer review of the stock assessment methodology.
+- Achieve regular external peer review of the stock assessment methodology.

 In February 2009, the profile of this fishery was available publicly on FishSource.com and CeDePesca engaged in talks with authorities, fishers, and industry representatives to promote improvements for this fishery.